Web application penetration testing: The beginner's guide

 • Tests digital infrastructure - The public may access infrastructure components like firewalls and DNS servers.
 Any modification to the underlying infrastructure increases the system's vulnerability to attacks.
 Pentesting can help uncover real-world threats that potentially compromise a web application.

 • Validates cybersecurity policies - If your company wants to build, document and uphold a culture of security, then you'll also need effective cybersecurity rules and procedures.
 And if you want to maintain the smooth running of your website's backend, it will also need strict standards for validating user input.
-Web application engineers can verify the accuracy of these guidelines.
+Web application engineers from a web app development company can verify the accuracy of these guidelines.

 • Identifies cybersecurity weaknesses - Outdated software and weak administrator passwords are examples of vulnerabilities that hackers can exploit.
 Spotting the damage is the first step toward fixing it.
 A pentest can reveal outdated software and poor permission settings.
 A cybersecurity risk assessment can detect non-technical concerns like insufficient user awareness training or the lack of an incident response strategy.
 All of these programmes aim to detect and address system flaws.